Adaptive time delay based control of non-collocated oscillatory systems: Observer-based state-feedback

 the system matrix of the observation error dynamics

 must be Hurwitz.
-For ensuring the asymptotic observer operates efficiently in combination with a state-feedback control, the corresponding poles of $\tilde{A}$ are required to be significantly faster than those of $A^*$.
-Also recall that once the state-feedback which is including observer is closed, cf. Fig. \ref{fig:4}, the state estimation dynamics becomes
+For ensuring the asymptotic observer operates efficiently in combination with the state-feedback control, the corresponding poles of $\tilde{A}$ are required (generally) to be significantly faster than those of $A^*$.
+Also recall that once the state-feedback, which includes now also the observer, is closed, cf. Fig. \ref{fig:4}, the estimate dynamics becomes

-Despite the well-known separation principle of designing Luenberger observer, that allows the poles of observer and state-feedback to be assigned stable and independent of each other, a practical realization of the closed loop as in Fig. \ref{fig:4} reveals infeasible for the system class introduced in section \ref{sec:2:sub:1}.
-Next, we are to show it, while stressing that an observer-based state-feedback control as in Fig. \ref{fig:4} is well established and acknowledged (also in applications) for multiple types of the systems with observable dynamics.
+Despite the well-known separation principle when designing the Luenberger observer, that allows the poles of both observer and state-feedback to be assigned independently of each other, a practical realization of the closed-loop as in Fig. \ref{fig:4} reveals less feasible for the system class introduced in section \ref{sec:2:sub:1}.
+Next we will show it, although we should emphasize that observer-based state feedback control as in Fig. \ref{fig:4} is well established and accepted in many other types of observable systems (also in applications).